 By default, a global array called AllClusterBuckets defines seven instances of ClusterBucket.
 Each can be accessed by specifying its offset in the array.
 For example, the first instance, AllClusterBuckets at: 1, is the default bucket when you log in.
-It specifies an extentId of nil.
 This bucket is invariant-you cannot modify it.

-The second, third, and seventh cluster buckets in the array also specify an extentId of nil.
-They can be used for whatever purposes you require and can all be modified.
+The second, third, and seventh cluster buckets in the array can be used for whatever purposes you require and can all be modified.